 Where <name or id> is the name of the key's owner or the key ID.
 If this is the first key you have imported, you can just run gpg -k, which displays all keys.

 The reference key fingerprint should have reached you by a different path than the key itself, so an attacker can less easily modify both, making the comparison pointless.
 Some people have their key fingerprint on their personal web site or homepage, some print it on their business card, or your communication partner can give it to you on a printed piece of paper.

 You can configure gpg to connect to a key server to avoid having to import large numbers of keys manually as described above.
-For the SKS keyserver pool, you would put the following lines into ~/.gnupg/gpg.conf:
+For the GnuPG key server, you would put the following lines into ~/.gnupg/gpg.conf:

 (In addition the keyserver-options no-try-dns-srv and no-honor-keyserver-url may be set for increased security.
 There seems to be no authoritative documentation on them but this page describes the latter.)
-The certificate file determined with the ca-cert-file option is necessary so GnuPG can verify it is really connecting to the server it is supposed to.
-Therefore it is important to verify the certificate file itself, which is woefully underdocumented.
+The key server verification procedure described in earlier versions of this page is no longer necessary for PGP V2 (for some time now).

 With a webmail service or mail program not supporting GnuPG directly, you have to encrypt the mail text (or other data you want to send) and attach the encrypted data to a mail you send.
 First write your message with your favourite text editor or word processor (it doesn't matter which format it is in so long as the recepient can read it).
 Then run either one of the following encryption commands:

 gpg -e -r <name or key ID> <message file> gpg -e -a -r <name or key ID> <message file>